giordanocardillo/node-admin-lte-boilerplate/README.md

 ## How to use it
 To use it just clone this repository, then you will have structure to make a simple AdminLTE project.

+### Running development server
+This application package ships with [webpack-dev-server](https://github.com/webpack/webpack-dev-server) and it's configured to be run using `npm run dev-server` (or `yarn dev-server`) scripts.
+Once it's up you can find the aplication served at <http://localhost:3000>.
+The dev server will automatically reaload the webpage when you change any file referenced in the project sources.

+### Compiling for production
+Once you have your project ready for production, just run the `npm run build` (or `yarn build`) script and that will start a production ready build inside a `build` directory at the root of your application

 ## Folder structure
 ```
 node-adminlte-boilerplate